Theo-24 Coupons & Discount Card – Guaranteed Prices from $101.49

 Theo-24 Side Effects

-When taking this medication, you might experience some mild side effects such as nausea, vomiting, stomach or abdominal pain, headache, trouble sleeping, diarrhea, irritability, restlessness, nervousness, shaking, or increased urination.
-These are generally not serious and often improve over time.
-However, if they persist or worsen, it's important to consult your healthcare provider.
+When taking this medication, some individuals may experience common side effects such as nausea, vomiting, headache, stomach or abdominal pain, trouble sleeping, diarrhea, irritability, restlessness, nervousness, and increased urination.
+These effects are usually mild and tend to resolve on their own.
+However, if they persist or worsen, it is advised to seek guidance from a healthcare provider.

-This drug might also affect certain laboratory tests, like those for blood sugar, cholesterol, uric acid, and dipyridamole-thallium imaging, potentially leading to inaccurate results.
-Ensure that all medical professionals involved in your care are aware of your theophylline use.
+Lastly, theophylline may interfere with certain laboratory tests, potentially leading to incorrect results.
+Ensure that all healthcare professionals involved in your care are aware that you are using theophylline.

 Is Theo-24 still available?